aimAchiever101/weather_pro/README.md

         "vender/package-name":"version"
     }
-it will create a vendor folder and it will add a composer folder with all files now create a folder name phpmailer/phpmailer and you can search in hithub PHPMailer and download this ziop file and copy all these files in the phpmailer/phpmailer folder. create an assets named folder and you can downlaod any image for background. now two main files file name : "index.php" this webpage will be shown to the user, user will enter the location and a email id and the data will sended to their email with "send_email.php" file.
+it will create a vendor folder and it will add a composer folder with all files now create a folder name phpmailer/phpmailer and you can search in hithub PHPMailer and download this zip file and copy all these files in the phpmailer/phpmailer folder. create an assets named folder and you can downlaod any image for background. now two main files file name : "index.php" this webpage will be shown to the user, user will enter the location and a email id and the data will sended to their email with "send_email.php" file.